junwatu/3d-motion-tracking/blog/3d-motion-tracking.md

 ## Introduction

-Briefly introduce the concept of a 3D motion tracker, its applications, and an overview of how IMU, Arduino, Babylon.js, Node.js, WebSocket, and GridDB are integrated in this project.
+In this tutorial, we will build a 3D motion tracker that can visualize the motion of an object in real-time.
+The motion data is collected from an IMU sensor and Arduino Uno, processed in Node.js, and visualized in Babylon.js.
+The data is also stored in GridDB for future analysis.

 ## Requirements and Setup